Table of Contents

 Many mild ear infections will clear up in two or three days.
 If antibiotics are prescribed, the course is usually ten days.
 However, fluid in the ear may linger for a few weeks even after the infection clears up.

 The CDC offers several tips for reducing the risk factors that contribute to ear infections.
 These include:

 - Staying up to date on childhood vaccines, including the pneumococcal vaccine that helps protect against the Streptococcus pneumoniae bacteria that can cause ear infections and the flu vaccine.

 - Breastfeeding until at least six months passes on mom’s immunity to babies

 - Avoid exposing your child to secondhand smoke

 Baby’s first sick visit: it’s never fun, sometimes scary and often related to an ear infection.
 But don’t worry if your pediatrician sends you home empty-handed at first.
 At Loudoun Pediatric Associates, we’ll make sure your child gets what she needs in the case of an ear infection, whether it’s a round of antibiotics or a few days of rest and watchful waiting.
-Sometimes we need an antibiotic to give those germs the boot, but in other cases rest, fluids and lots of snuggles are the best prescription.
+Sometimes we need an antibiotic to give those germs the boot, but in other cases, rest, fluids and lots of snuggles are the best prescriptions.